Autobianchi A112: A112 Abarth

-The most interesting version was the A112 Abarth, introduced in September 1971 at the same time as the Elegant.
+The sportiest version was the A112 Abarth, introduced in September 1971 at the same time as the Elegant.
 It was prepared by the motorsports division of the Fiat Group, at first with a 982 cc engine, obtained by increasing the stroke, coupled to a sporting exhaust, a twin-choke carburetor, and a different camshaft.
 In 1975, displacement was increased to 1,050 cc, while power climbed from 58 HP to 70 HP at 6600 rpm, for a weight of only 700 kg.
 The two engines were offered in parallel until production of the smaller unit ended in late 1976.
 The 1975 model was also the first A112 to use a (optional) five-speed manual gearbox.
 These changes turned the A112 into a nervous machine, much admired by young performance enthusiasts.